antwjadam/z80nextlibrary/README.md

 Platform: ZX Spectrum Next (Using Z80N optimizations)
 Description: Side-scrolling shooter with procedural enemies and ultra-fast multiplication
 ```

+This information helps improve the library and provides inspiration to other developers.

 **TL;DR**: Use it freely, modify it, distribute it, make money with it - just don't blame me if something goes wrong!
 And if you feel like sharing what you built, that's awesome! 😊